These are the best cloud storage services for business or personal use

 - No complete PC backup option

-With one of the best free storage plans, the best productivity apps, and the best storage prices, Google Drive is a no-brainer.

-Best for Office Users and Working from Home: Microsoft OneDrive
+Best for office users and working from home: Microsoft OneDrive

-OneDrive is built for users that frequently use Microsoft Office apps, and bundles storage and access to its apps with a Microsoft 365 plan.
+OneDrive is built for users who frequently use Microsoft Office apps, bundle storage, and access its apps with a Microsoft 365 plan.
 Personal users can get 5GB of storage for free, pay $1.99/month for 100GB, or purchase 1TB for $70/year.
 You can also expand your storage past 1TB in 200GB increments up to 2TB — letting you pay for what you actually need — or pay for a family plan for up to 6TB at $100/year (though each family member is maxed out at 1TB unless you pay extra).

 With a Microsoft 365 plan, you'll have access to a heap of useful features.
-To name just a few, it can automatically upload any mobile photos you take to the cloud; syncs your desktop files to the cloud and pushes any changes you make instantly, then lets you download those files on other devices or edit them in the web-based OneDrive apps; protects your files using BitLocker encryption and 2FA; pairs with Windows 10 so your Windows desktop searches include OneDrive results; and auto-tags stored photos using AI, including using OCR to pull text from them, making them searchable.
+To name just a few: It automatically uploads any mobile photos you take to the cloud, syncs your desktop files to the cloud, and pushes any changes you make instantly, then lets you download those files on other devices or edit them in the web-based OneDrive apps.
+It also protects your files using BitLocker encryption, 2FA, and pairs with Windows 10 so your Windows desktop searches include OneDrive results.
+In addition, it auto-tags stored photos using AI, including using OCR to pull text from them, making them searchable.

-We appreciate how well OneDrive works on Windows, Macs, iOS, and Android, despite being a Microsoft product.
+Despite being a Microsoft product, we appreciate how well OneDrive works on Windows, Macs, iOS, and Android.
 That being said, it's particularly optimized for Windows 10 users and Microsoft Office users.
-Unlike Drive, which lets you use its software for free, OneDrive's major benefits really only kicks in at the 1TB tier for personal users.
+Unlike Drive, which lets you use its software for free, OneDrive's major benefits really only kick in at the 1TB tier for personal users.

 More people, however, will use OneDrive and 365 as part of their businesses, and it is an excellent solution for most work environments, including for people working from home.
 The 365 Business Standard plan gets you a TB of storage and Office apps, plus access to productivity apps like Sharepoint and Teams.
 We rated Microsoft Teams favorably compared to Zoom thanks to its better security and integration with Microsoft Office.